nginxinc/template-repository/SUPPORT.md

 We have a community [Slack](https://nginxcommunity.slack.com/)!

-If you are not a member click [here](https://community.nginx.org/joinslack) to sign up (and let us know if the link does not seem to be working!)
+If you are not a member, click [here](https://community.nginx.org/joinslack) to sign up (and let us know if the link does not seem to be working!)

 Once you join, check out the `#beginner-questions` and `nginx-users` channels :)